kongkrog/isat-profile-customizer/README.md

 You can run the page directly using this link: https://kongkrog.github.io/isat-profile-customizer/render.html

 HTML App for customizing ISAT profile.
+New: Now with customizing the Party Member menu!

 ### Usage
 Please use the link above to avoid downloading this repo.